ornao/pp5_vintage/README.md

 17. As a Shopper / Site User, I can view individual product details by clicking to make more informed purchase decisions.

-18. As a Shopper / Site User, I can read product reviews and ratings to make informed purchases.
+18. As a Shopper / Site User, I can read product reviews to make informed purchases pn similar products.

 20. As a Shopper / Site User I want to filter products by category so I can narrow down my search results and easily find items that interest me.